-The United States Agency for International Development (USAID) has contracted through ZemiTek partnered with CAMRIS International, to recruit and hire a qualified individual for the following position:
+The United States Agency for International Development (USAID) has contracted through ZemiTek partnered with CAMRIS International, to recruit and hire a qualified individual and/or team for the following subcontract:

-United States Agency for International Development/Bureau of Africa/Conflict, Peacebuilding and Governance Division (CPG)
+United States Agency for International Development/Bureau of Africa/Office of Sustainable Development (SD)/Education Team

 With more than 30 years’ experience providing information technology (IT) and management consulting services worldwide, Rosa Caldas, formed ZemiTek in 2007.
 Based in the Washington, DC metro area, ZemiTek delivers solutions to the federal government by supporting agencies such as USAID, US Patent and Trademark Office, US Department of Justice, US Department of Agriculture, and Department of Homeland Security, among others; and internationally to their missions in Africa, Asia, Europe and Eurasia, Latin America, the Caribbean, and the Middle East.

 CAMRIS International is among the top 20 USAID contractors for the third year in a row.
 CAMRIS realizes innovative solutions to health and development challenges through high-quality, cost-effective programs and research management services.
 With experience working in more than 80 countries, CAMRIS combines proven systems with today’s most effective, evidence-based best practices to improve the lives of people around the world.